Pometry/Raphtory/README.md

 ## Concept

-Static graphs, which requires data to be manually reloaded for an update, have been the focus for data analytics so far in the community.
+Static graphs, which require data to be manually reloaded for updates, have been the focus for data analytics in the community.
 While static graphs are useful, they could be inefficient. **Our tool aims to address these issues by helping you create dynamic graphs with the added element of time.** Dynamic graphs allow for a more efficient process with its ability to automatically make changes in real time by intaking streamed or stored data.
-Our tool also gives you the option to dive deep in your analysis and explore the changes in structural (vertex and edge properties) and temporal (time of when components of your graph were created, updated, and deleted) scopes of your graphs.
+Our tool also gives you the option to dive deep in your analysis and explore the changes in structural (vertex and edge properties) and temporal (time of when components of your graph are created, updated, and deleted) scopes of your graphs.
 This opens up many possibilities including tracking cryptocurrency fraud, covid transmission patterns, or monitoring activities on social media.

 Check out these links for more information: